HuygensING/gor-tester/README.md

 A [gor](https://github.com/buger/gor) middleware app that allows you to verify if your acc server is sending (more or less) the same responses as your prod server.

+## Have tested this with the gor version [1.0.0](https://github.com/buger/goreplay/releases/tag/v1.0.0)
 ## getting up and running

 Build it with